 The Doomsday Clock (there is no physical clock, BTW) is run by a group of people who produce an academic journal called the Bulletin of the Atomic Scientists.
-It was started in 1945 after the dropping of the atomic bombs on Hiroshima and Nagasaki by a group of scientists and engineers who would go on to create the atomic bomb as part of the Manhattan Project.
-CNN.com says that artist Martyl Langsdorf drew the portrayal of the clock that was featured on the group’s magazine back in 1947, with the hands set to seven minutes to midnight.
-“Like the countdown to an atomic bomb explosion, it suggested the destruction that awaited if no one took action to stop it.”
-The Bulletin website also mentions she set it to seven minutes because “it looked good to (her) eye.”
+The clock was created in 1947 just after humanity had entered the Nuclear Age after the dropping of atomic bombs on Hiroshima and Nagasaki in 1945.
+(That year, the bulletin was first formed by a group of scientists and engineers who participated in the Manhattan Project, which developed those weapons.)
+Their symbolic clock was first set at seven minutes to midnight.

-Why is the Doomsday Clock now set at two minutes?
+Why is the Doomsday Clock set at 90 seconds?

-Some other notable changes to the time on the clock are when it advanced 30 seconds in 2017.
+Another notable change to the time on the clock was when it advanced 30 seconds in 2017.
 The furthest it has been from midnight was 17 minutes back in 1991, as the Soviet Union fell apart.
-It’s been reset a total of 23 times (and counting) since 1947.
-Here’s a nice animation of how the clock has moved forward and backwards over the years.
+It’s been reset a total of 25 times (and counting) since 1947.

 How often does the clock change?

 The Bulletin group is not in the prognostication business where ultimate cataclysm is concerned.
-The academics that run the Clock don’t update it in real time.
-(It was never updated during the 1960s Cuban Missile Crisis, for example.)
-They meet twice a year in June and November to assess world events, not forecasting events but tracking data (e.g., how many nuclear weapons there are in the world, the level of carbon dioxide in the environment) and assessing the response to these threats (e.g., citizen efforts, global agreements).
+The academics, including many Nobel Laureates, that run the Clock don’t update it in real time.
+They meet twice a year to assess world events, not forecasting events but tracking data (e.g., how many nuclear weapons there are in the world, the level of carbon dioxide in the environment) and assessing the response to these threats (e.g., citizen efforts, global agreements).

 But, for as doom-and-gloom as the Doomsday Clock can be, the Bulletin of the Atomic Scientists always suggests meaningful action.
 As they conclude in their 2023 statement: